 Note that a lot of your productivity depends on what you’ve packed.
 If you’re like me, you love to travel light and always second-guess whether you’ll really need something before putting it in your duffel.
 Let me tell you – and this is coming from someone who really hates hevay luggage – just bring it.
 (For example, I decided not to pack one of my Portuguese phrase books, because books = pounds.
 Now I’m kicking myself because I really love that book and would’ve totally dug into it today.
 And hello?
 That’s what carry-ons are for.
 Fail.)

 Don’t Stress when Technology Fails You

 SO important.
-It’s pretty easy to beat yourself up when you’re traveling and can’t get online/can’t get your data plan to work/can’t finish your email because the generator for the entire village malfunctioned and the replacement part is coming from the UK and won’t arrive for another three weeks (true story).
+It’s pretty easy to beat yourself up when you’re traveling and can’t get online/get your data plan to work/finish your email because the generator for the entire village malfunctioned and the replacement part is coming from the UK and won’t arrive for another three weeks (true story).
 This is where the art of letting go is best practiced.
 When you’ve done all you can, and the little third-world country you adore has failed you, take a deep breath, close your laptop, and mentally draft apology notes to anyone wondering why you haven’t called, emailed, or texted.

 And then – let it go.
 There’s nothing else you can do.

 One helpful way to avoid the above stress ↑ is to pre-draft all of your written work ahead of time and save it in your documents folder.
 Even better, you can pre-plan your emails by scheduling them to go out at a certain time.
 That way, they’re in the cloud and aren’t dependent on Wi-fi.
 I use a great program for my gmail accounts that allows me to select a time and date to send messages, and it’s been a lifesaver.